get-got/discord-downloader-go/README.md

     // caching of image data is stored via a database file; it will not read all pre-existing images "duplo": false,
     // threshold for what the bot considers too similar of an image comparison score
-    // lower = more similar (lowest is around -109.7)
+    // * lower = more similar (lowest is around -109.7)
-    // higher = less similar (does not really have a maximum, would require your own testing) "duploThreshold": 0,
+    // * higher = less similar (does not really have a maximum, would require your own testing)
+    // if score is lower than your threshold, the image will be skipped "duploThreshold": 0,

     "all": {